kyoheiu/blog.kyoheiu.dev/content/felix/index.md

 # All config file and directories will be automatically created.
 ```

-Default config file, will be created automatically when you launch the program for the first time.
+Default config file will be created automatically when you launch the program for the first time.

 Default config.toml: